Welcome to Barts Health Fertility Services. Fertility consultants can be seen at St Bartholomew’s Hospital, Newham Hospital and Whipps Cross Hospital.

 Our clinical success rates are consistently high.
 For more information about success rates, please visit the Human Fertilisation and Embryology Association’s website.

-The Centre for Reproductive Medicine is based in a prime location in the City of London, in St Bartholomew’s Hospital.
-It is within walking distance of Barbican, St Paul’s, and Farringdon Underground stations.
-It is also located conveniently for Thameslink, Liverpool Street, and other mainline rail services.
+The Centre for Reproductive Medicine is based in a prime location at St Bartholomew’s Hospital in the City of London.
+It is within walking distance of Barbican, St Paul’s, and Farringdon underground stations and located conveniently for Thameslink, Liverpool Street, and other mainline rail services.